davebenson/doom4-walkthrough/README.md

 After that, look for the large tank with TRI 9-C printed on it, and enter its lower level.
 There is a lever through that you should interact with then enter the Classic Doom Level.
 Exit the structure and you should be able to see up the path to SECRET 1.2, CLASSIC MAP 1.1 "Doom II: Entryway".

-## Mission 1: Fight: Classic Doom Level
+## Mission 1: Classic Fight 1.4: Classic Doom Level

 There are 4 Possessed Soldiers standing on pedestals in here.
 I usually use a Frag Grenade to kill the left one, then snipe the right one from just under the pillar.
 The remaining two can be taken out one-at-a-time.